cryptologica/senior-project/README.md

 # senior-project
-This project was created by me (JT Newsome), Scott Hadley, Tony Niven, and Sean O'Connor for our senior project at the Univeristy of Utah, 2015-2016.
+This code was created by me (JT Newsome), Scott Hadley, Tony Niven, and Sean O'Connor for our senior project at the Univeristy of Utah, 2015-2016.
+It's an educational polling system that enables instructors to easily administer quizzes or polls to their students at little or no monetary cost.

 If you would like to use this project **please ask me first** so I can ask my teammates if it's ok with them!
 Thanks.